 limit_type Supply a DefinitionKind enumerator to limit the contents list to a specific type of repository object.
 To return all objects, supply dk_all.
-You can also supply dk_none to match no repository objects, and dk_Typedef, which encompasses dk_Alias, dk_Struct, dk_Union, and dk_Enum.
+You can also supply dk_none to match no repository objects, and dk_Typedef, which encompasses dk_Alias, dk_Struct, dk_Union, and dk_Enum. exclude_inherite dValid only for InterfaceDef and ValueDef objects.
+Supply TTPITT to avaluate inherited definitions from the contents max_returned_objsAvailable only for describe_contents(), this argument specifies the maximum length of the sequence returned.

-exclude_inheritedValid only for InterfaceDef and ValueDef objects.
-Supply TRUE to exclude inherited definitions from the contents listing, FALSE to include.
+TRUE to exclude inherited definitions from the contents listing, FALSE to include.